SanyamAgarwalRobotics/SDCND_MPC/README.md

  Higher value of N ensures more number of estimates while higher value of dt ensures the estimates are closer in time.
 Different combinations are tried to achieve Na dn dt value mentioned below:

 N and dt                                 Observation
-1. N=10,dt=0.1                              At turns car took sharp turns, less number of dicrete points.
+1. N=10,dt=0.1,                               At turns car took sharp turns, due to less number of dicrete points.
-2. N=7,dt=0.07                              Perfect combination for car movement for the track provided to complete this project.
+2. N=7,dt=0.07,                               Perfect combination for car movement for the track provided to complete this project.
 This configuration works well till 90MPH and moderate execution with 100MPH.

 After trial and error, N=7 and dt=0.07 means MPC algorithm predicts future for (7*.07 = 500ms) and it is drawn inside simulator with Green color.